BZoennchen/Pages/_posts/2024-02-03-musical-interrogation-IV.md

 To address this limitation, the decoder employs a masked version of the multi-head attention layer.
 This mechanism ensures that the decoder focuses on the relevant information without peeking ahead.

-Furthermore, the utilization of residual connections and layer normalization over a mini-batch (layer norm) serves as a valuable tool to combat the issue of vanishing gradients in deep neural networks, ensuring the efficient training and optimization of the translation model.
+Furthermore, the utilization of residual connections and layer normalization over the feature dimension within a single sample serves as a valuable tool to combat the issue of vanishing gradients in deep neural networks, ensuring the efficient training and optimization of the translation model.

-In our case we do not acutally want to translate a sentence but we want to generate musical notes from a sequence of given notes.
+In our case we do not actually want to translate a sentence but we want to generate musical notes from a sequence of given notes.
-Therfore, we have no encoded information and there is no encoding involved.
+Therefore, we have no encoded information and there is no encoding involved.
 We only need the decoder part.
 Furthermore, I only use one (masked) multi-head attention layer in each block.